http-kennedy/dev_template/README.md

 For those who want a bit more customization, the project's `README` provides clear instructions on how to modify templates and configuration settings.
 Everything you need to know is right there, making it easy to tailor the tool to fit your specific needs. (*If you still have/find issues please submit an issue*).

-With 'dev_template', you can start your projects quickly, maintain _good_ development practices, and avoid the hassle of extensive setup processes and documentation crawling.
+With `dev_template`, you can start your projects quickly, maintain _good_ development practices, and avoid the hassle of extensive setup processes and documentation crawling.

 ## TLDR
 _this tool is for those of us that are lazy_